Adrien Rabiot: International career

 Rabiot was a member of the France U19 side that reached the final of the 2013 UEFA European Under-19 Championship in Lithuania, losing out to Serbia.

 On 13 August 2013, aged just 18, Rabiot made his first appearance for the French under-21 team, starting in a 0–0 friendly draw with Germany in Freiburg.
 He was on standby for the full side's UEFA Euro 2016 squad, but did not make the final cut.

 Rabiot made his senior debut for France on 15 November 2016 against Ivory Coast, starting and being replaced by Thomas Lemar after 78 minutes of the 0–0 friendly home draw, due to a hamstring injury.
 On 17 May 2018, he was put on the reserve list by manager Didier Deschamps for the 2018 FIFA World Cup squad.
 However, he controversially refused to be put on the standby list, emailing the coach and saying he would not "be able to follow the training programme".
 French Football Federation president Noël Le Graët commented: "He made a bad decision.
 He penalises himself and sanctions himself alone."

 On 18 May 2021, Rabiot was included in France's 26-man squad for UEFA Euro 2020.
-He came on as an emergency left-back in the final group game against Portugal due to injuries to Lucas Hernandez and Lucas Digne, and retained a starting role as a left wing-back in an untested 3–5–2 formation against Switzerland in the last 16; his side lost in a penalty shoot-out after a 3–3 draw.
+He came on as an emergency left-back in the final group game against Portugal due to injuries to Lucas Hernández and Lucas Digne, and retained a starting role as a left wing-back in an untested 3–5–2 formation against Switzerland in the last 16; his side lost in a penalty shoot-out after a 3–3 draw.

 On 13 November, Rabiot scored his first international goal in an 8–0 home win over Kazakhstan, which allowed France to qualify for the 2022 FIFA World Cup.

 On 22 November 2022, Rabiot scored France's first goal of the 2022 FIFA World Cup in a 4–1 win over Australia in the group stage.
+He started in the final against Argentina, but was substituted off in extra-time; France were defeated 4–2 on penalties following a 3–3 draw.

 Rabiot was selected to play in UEFA Euro 2024, playing in 5 matches.
-Before the semi-final against Spain, Rabiot sparked controversy over his comments regarding Lamine Yamal by saying, "...to play the final of a Euro, he’ll need to show much more than he has until now."
-Yamal scored a goal in the match, helping Spain win 2-1 against France and celebrated by yelling "Speak now!" to the camera.
+Before the semi-final against the eventual champions Spain, Rabiot sparked controversy over his comments regarding Lamine Yamal by saying, "...to play the final of a Euro, he'll need to show much more than he has until now."
+Yamal scored a goal in the match, helping Spain win 2–1 against France and celebrated by yelling "Speak now!" to the camera.

+On 14 May 2026, Rabiot was selected in the 26-man squad for the 2026 FIFA World Cup.
+Rabiot and the rest of the squad would finish in fourth place as England national football team won the third-place match 6-4.